Home

 Then I cut one 1" wide strip from several fabrics, and 1" wide strips of a pink flannel to frame each block.

 The outer squares are made from miscellaneous flannel squares cut 3" square.
-The one round of logs that goes around each one were cut 1-1/4" wide.
+The one round of logs that goes around each one was cut 1-1/4" wide.

 RoundStrip Cut Size